 Lois Alexander (United States) is a choreographer and dancer.
 She graduated from The Juilliard School with a Bachelor of Fine Arts in Dance in 2014 and since then has worked in companies and in the independent scene.
 She currently lives in Berlin and is pursuing her MA in Art in Context at udK.

 Lois understands choreography as a way to shift cultural codes and rewrite narratives through the materiality of the body.
 Her research is rooted in memory, origin, and gender, and focuses on enacting the conditions for multidisciplinary work to emerge.
 Lois is inspired by what Tina Campt describes as ‘textured identities’ and hopes to use the embodied nature of dance and performance to articulate an in-between, migratory state from black feminist perspectives.

-In 2020 she presented her first solo Neptune, which was selected by Aerowaves 2021 and toured internationally.
+In 2020, she presented her first solo, Neptune, which tours internationally through the Aerowaves 2021 network.
 Neptune is supported by Amsterdams Fonds voor de Kunst and is a co-production of ICK Artist Space (NL) and Sophiensäle Berlin (DE).
 Through the intersection of dance, visual art and sound, Neptune creates a universe that triggers the imagination to form new modes of existence.
 Water with its three states and its transformational qualities are the points of departure.